a3mc/lead-inspector/README.md

 The program provides the following details:

 1. **Current Epoch and Slot Information**:
-   - The current epoch and the first absolute slot of the queried epoch.
+   - The current epoch and the first absolute slot of the queried epoch
 2. **Leader Schedule**:
    - Retrieves the leader schedule for the specified epoch.
+3. **Skip Blame**:
+   - Checks trillium.so for skip blame as potential skip reason from prior leader
+4. **Latency and Rank**:
+   - Checks app.vx.tools for the prior leaders average latency and current TVC rank

 ### Example Output